 July 2019 to January 2020

 Start with a piece of flat paper, make a few folds, and suddenly you have a landscape of mountains and valleys, shadows and light.
 Make more folds and you have an object that is deeply surprising in its transformation and artistic beauty.
 Math Unfolded was a temporary exhibition in Composite, the gallery at MoMath, that demonstrated how origami artists can persuade paper to embody the beauty of mathematics.
-The exhibit featured the creations of over 20 artists who use mathematical inventions and interpretations to create compelling works of art.
+The exhibit featured the creations of more than 20 artists who use mathematical inventions and interpretations to create compelling works of art.
 This exhibition was curated by Charlene Morrow, the Board Chair of OrigamiUSA, and Wendy Zeichner, the CEO of OrigamiUSA.

 April 2019 to July 2019